lorddoomicus/random-code/README.md

 # Some Random Code in different languages
-Just some random code in different languages
+Just some random code and tools in different languages I've written over the years.